The Dark Crystal: Music

-Release
+Release and reception

 Box office

-The Dark Crystal was released in 858 theaters in North America on December 17, 1982 and finished third for the weekend with a gross of $4,657,335, behind Tootsie and The Toy, performing better than some people expected.
-In its initial weekends, it had a limited appeal with some audiences for various reasons, including parental concerns about its dark nature, creative connections with Henson's family-friendly Muppet franchise.
+The Dark Crystal was released in 858 theaters in North America on December 17, 1982, and finished third for the weekend with a gross of $4,657,335, behind Tootsie and The Toy, performing better than some people expected.
+In its initial weekends, it had a limited appeal with some audiences for various reasons, including parental concerns about its dark nature when contrasted with Henson's family-friendly Muppet franchise.
 In its third weekend, it moved up to second place nationally with a gross of $5,405,071 from 1,052 screens.
 It made $40,577,001 in its box office run, managing to turn a profit.
 The film became the 16th highest-grossing film of 1982 within North America.
-To date, it technically remains as one of the highest-grossing puppet animated films of all time, particularly for its domestic gross.
+To date, it remains as one of the highest-grossing puppet films of all time, particularly for its domestic gross.

 It made £2.4 million in the UK.

-Reception
+The Dark Crystal was re-released by Fathom Entertainment in select theaters on October 12 and 13, 2025.